gianlazz/Lazztech.Cloud/GianDevNotes.md

 - https://stackoverflow.com/questions/11726635/net-uri-case-sensitivity

 Okay, so I fixed this by simply making all of the services names in the docker-compose lowercase.
 Idk if this will always be the best seeming option but it works and is the best I can think of for now.
 I should run reliably now since it doesn't depend on the transient container id as the network alias.
 I do still wonder why making a .Net Uri object automatically lowercases the value despite it showing the property for the original as being case sensitive...
 It must be some kind of implicit convention...

+## Tuesday, August 4, 2018
+#### Sprint 5, Further Web frontend/Webapi Improvements & Integrations

+Earlier I said:

+The rest api should be able to:
+- Register new known people
+- Submit an image to be processed with returned result response
+- Return all snapshots by person name or unkown w/ pagination and total
+- Return all by date range

+I also want to sort out Page groups in folders with the aspnet core razor pages routing thing.
+I need a vision route for both known and processed images along with a way to upload new images to either process or recognize.